St. George Regional Airport

 St. George Regional Airport (IATA: SGU, ICAO: KSGU, FAA LID: SGU) is a city-owned airport in St. George, Washington County, Utah.

 The airport opened on January 13, 2011, a replacement for smaller land-locked St. George Municipal Airport, atop a mesa in the city, which was declared unsuitable for expansion.
 It is served by SkyWest Airlines with code sharing flights operated on behalf of American Airlines, Delta Air Lines and United Airlines.
 SkyWest, one of the largest regional airlines in the world, is based in St. George.

 The former airport used SGU as the location identifier for the Federal Aviation Administration (FAA) and International Air Transport Association (IATA).
-The new airport was assigned a transitional identifier DXZ by the FAA, but retained the IATA designation SGU.
-On December 15, 2011, the FAA returned SGU to use at the new airport.
+The new airport was assigned a transitional identifier DXZ by the FAA during development, but retained the IATA designation SGU.
+Once the former airport was decommissioned, FAA transitioned the SGU designation to represent the new airport.

 History

 The prospect of a new airport for the region had been considered for many years.
 The old airport had a small terminal with a single gate and a runway that was too small for larger aircraft.
-It had no room for expansion, as it was situated atop a mesa.
+It had no good room for expansion, as it was situated atop a mesa.
 With the growth of the area and tourism rapidly increasing, the need for a new airport became more urgent.
 A site was chosen about 6 miles southeast of downtown at an abandoned airfield which had not seen air traffic since 1961 and most recently had been used for vehicle drag racing and radio controlled aircraft.

-An Environmental Impact Statement (EIS) for the present airport was completed in August 2006.
+An environmental impact statement (EIS) for the present airport was completed in August 2006.
 The study concluded that the impact on the environment and noise pollution would be minimal.
 Plans for this new larger airport included a single 10,000 ft (3048m) runway suitable for regional jets and smaller mainline aircraft.
 The runway was initially planned to be oriented at about 010/190 degrees.
 It was also initially planned to be 9300 by 150 ft with subsequent plans for the runway to be extended to 11500 by 150 ft.
 A 9,300 ft runway was eventually constructed.

-The new St. George Airport was partially funded by grants from the FAA totaling $123 million.
+The new St. George Airport was partially funded by grants from the FAA totaling around $123 million.
 The entire project was expected to cost about 159 million dollars.
 The city broke ground on the new site in October 2008 and the airport opened on January 13, 2011.
 SkyWest Airlines (operating as Delta Connection) announced that on January 13, 2011 the airline would begin nonstop daily services to Salt Lake City from the airport, using Canadair CRJ regional jets.
 SkyWest subsequently initiated nonstop Canadair CRJ regional jet services to Denver operating as United Express.